Lesser long-fingered bat

-The lesser long-fingered bat (Miniopterus fraterculus), also known as the black clinging bat or lesser bent-winged bat, is a species of vesper bat in the family Vespertilionidae.
+The lesser long-fingered bat (Miniopterus fraterculus), also known as the black clinging bat or lesser bent-winged bat, is a species of vesper bat in the family Miniopteridae.
 It is found in western Southern Africa, south East Africa, and parts of Central Africa.
 Its natural habitats are temperate forests, temperate shrubland, and caves and other subterranean habitats.

 It has been assessed as least-concern by the IUCN.

 Taxonomy

 The currently recognized species is thought to be a complex of morphologically similar species.
 The reported population of this species from Madagascar is now allocated to the recently described M. sororculus.